Sonnet 530

 Why should dear Cupid choose to so beguile

-Sweet innocents in such an amorous plight?
+Sweet innocents in amorous delight?

-What creed shall baptize with a simple kiss
+What creed baptizes with a simple kiss

-There forging bonds invisible to eyes,
+There forging bonds invisible to eyes—

-While every mortal flaw to there dismiss,
+That every mortal flaw would there dismiss,

-Yet virtues small to every ear apprise?
+Yet whispered virtues every ear apprise?

-Love is perhaps life’s greatest single power—
+Love is in truth life’s greatest single power—

-The triumph best of heart and soul combined
+The one great triumph—heart and soul combined

 With all eternity constrained to hours,

-Most life is dreaming, hope on hope to try,
+Most life is dreaming, hope on hope to try—

 © Loubert S Suddaby.
 All Rights Reserved.